 Other Public Health Law

 Law and public health intersect in many ways, resulting in a rich field of public health law topics.
-Our attorneys specialize in providing legal technical assistance in tobacco control, healthy eating and active living, but have expertise in other areas of public health law, such as preemption, lobbying laws and legal limits on public health advocacy, healthy housing, and more.
+Our attorneys specialize in providing a number of services related to commercial tobacco control, healthy eating and physical activity, but have expertise in other areas of public health law, such as preemption, lobbying laws and legal limits on public health advocacy, healthy housing, and more.

 Featured resources are below.
 Other relevant resources in right sidebar (desktop/tablet), or end of page (mobile).